DCotterill/ntp-hugo/content/blog/simple-christmas-tips.md

 ---
-title: "My simple tips to make your post Christmas reset much easier!"
+title: "My simple tips to "
 date: 2020-12-24T12:34:20+10:00
 draft: false
 Image: /blog/images/blog-christmas-tips.jpg
 ---

 We all like to have a bit of Christmas cheer and we don’t want to be a party pooper on the day.
 Life is for living after all!

-But there are a few easy things that we can do that can help us to feel better and minimise the impact of our indulgences during the holidays, so we don’t get to January and wonder what went wrong.
+But there are a few easy things that we can do that can help us feel better and minimise the impact of our indulgences during the holidays, so we don’t get to January and wonder what went horribly wrong.

 So, here are a few of my top tips for the festive season.
 I’ll be posting a few of them on Instagram and Facebook, but here is the full cheat sheet if you want to read it in one sitting.

 __Choose your snacks wisely__

-When you’re eying that snack platter, consider what will provide your body with nutrients rather than depleting your body.
+When you’re eyeing up that snack platter, consider what will provide your body with nutrients rather than depleting your body.
 Often the good choices are as delicious as the bad ones, but you forget to think about it.

 You can often find a wide variety of veggies on offer, from the humble carrot stick to olives and stuffed peppers.
-Or seek out the ham, cheese and raw nuts if you can find them rather than the carby cheese biscuits, popcorn, bowls of lollies, chocolate.
+Or seek out the ham, cheese and raw nuts if you can find them rather than the carby cheese biscuits, popcorn, bowls of lollies or chocolate.

 If you choose the snacks that are higher in protein and good fats you’ll still feel like you’ve had a feast, but you won’t be fighting the high blood sugar surges that come from a high carb snack.